 After the storage medium is inserted into the camera, the card information such as memory capacity and status will be shown at Device Information.

 Recording Source

 Select a video stream to set as the recording source.
 The default format of the video stream is Stream 1.
 Select a preferred stream from the drop-down list.
-Click on Save to apply and store the settings.

 Recording Filename Format